-Note: The number of students tested includes all students who participated in the test whether they received a score or not; however, the number of students tested is not the number that was used to calculate the achievement level percentages.
-The achievement level percentages are calculated using only students who received scores.
+Note: The number of students tested includes students that did not receive a score; however the number of students tested is not the number that was used to calculate the achievement level percentages.
+The achievement level percentages are calculated using students with scores.